 North Carolina law allows a property owner to submit a petition to a municipality, requesting annexation.
-Two kinds of areas can be annexed: a contiguous area (adjacent to current Village boundaries) and a satellite or non-contiguous area (not adjacent to the Village boundaries).
+Two kinds of areas can be annexed: a contiguous area (adjacent to Village boundaries) or a satellite or non-contiguous area (not adjacent to Village boundaries).

-Property owners wishing to initiate annexation may submit an annexation petition.
-To see if your property is eligible for annexation, please check the linked map below or contact Austin W. Yow, Village Clerk & Assistant to the Manager at (704) 843-1680 or by using the Contact the Village form.
+To annex into Marvin, property owners must submit an annexation petition.
+To see if your property is eligible for annexation, contact the Village Clerk's Office or the Planning & Zoning Director at (704) 843-1680 or by using the Contact the Village form.

 Why should I annex into Marvin?